brycecoder37/CWE-Database/View-Instructions.md

 10. Drag and drop the Style_db.txt file into the Neo4j browser, and click `paste in editor`.
 11. In the Browser command line, type *:style* at the beginning of the query, <br>
     so that the command line reads `:style ` with the styling content below it.
-12. You should now be all set up to use/view the database.
+12. Once entering the command, you should now be all set up to use/view the database.
 ---
 ### If you *have* Neo4j downloaded:
 1. Open Neo4j Desktop and go to your choice of project folder.